tayapro/woofspot/README.md

 ### F01 Navigation Bar

 The Woofspot pages feature a sticky navbar with an eye-catching colored Woofspot logo text.
-The layout includes a search section with different options for registered and unregistered users, plus a hamburger menu with popover functionality.
+The layout includes a search section with different options tailored for both logged in and non logged in users.
+For logged in users, there’s a hamburger menu with popover functionality, offering quick access to various sections.
+For new or non logged in users, a "Get Started" button is displayed, guiding them to sign up or log in to access more features.
+This setup ensures a seamless user experience, regardless of user status.

 On screens smaller than 665px, the search section appears at the bottom of the screen.

 _Screen more than 665px:_